Guys, I must admit, there ain’t no travel like Bali solo travel.

 Canggu and Ubud, in particular, are packed with expats who are building their empires, making their fortunes, and taking over the world (a la Pinkie and the Brain), but in the nicest possible way.

 It’s inspiring AF.
-Who knows, after your trip to Bali, you might just come away with a whole new dream!
+Who knows, after your 10 day Bali itinerary, you might just come away with a whole new dream!

 I could wax lyrical prose about Bali solo travel all day, but what about other, more practical concerns, like safety?